openclarity/vmclarity/CONTRIBUTING.md

 ### Testing End to End

-`make end-to-end-test` can be used run all the integration tests in the repo.
+`make e2e` can be used run all the integration tests in the repo.

 For details on how to test VMClarity end to end please see the End to End testing guide [here](docs/test_e2e.md).